quiin/UnifiedContactPicker/README.md

 Android applications.
 UnifiedContactPicker is an Android library which allows you to easily integrate contact picking workflow into your application with minimal effort

+### IMPORTANT :exclamation:
+---
+This library is no longer in active development.
+However, pull requests for new features or bugfixes are always welcomed and will be attended.

 ## Demo
 ![](https://media.giphy.com/media/26xBtXCT49aFwPmCI/source.gif)